ysglh/DeepVideoAnalytics/readme.md

 ````
 you can optionally specify "-d" at the end to detach it, but for the very first time its useful to read how each container is started.
 After approximately 3 ~ 5 minutes the user interface will appear on port 8000 of the instance ip.

+**Security warning!
+The current GPU container uses nginx <-> uwsgi <-> django setup to ensure smooth playback of videos.
+However it runs nginix as root (though within the container).
+Considering that you can now modify AWS Security rules on-the-fly, I highly recommend only allowing inbound traffic from your own IP address.**

 **Process used for [AMI creation is here](https://github.com/AKSHAYUBHAT/DeepVideoAnalytics/blob/master/notes/readme.md)**